Pork Fried Rice Recipe!!

 - Green Onions

-- Pork Tenderloin– Now Hormel has a lot of varieties of pork tenderloin to choose from I used Hormel teriyaki pork tenderloin to make this fried rice.
+- Pork Tenderloin—Hormel now offers many varieties of pork tenderloin.
+I used Hormel teriyaki pork tenderloin to make this fried rice.

 - Minced Garlic

-Start cooking up your rice either on the stovetop or in a rice cooker.
+Start cooking your rice on the stovetop or in a rice cooker.
+If you are using box rice, follow the instructions on the box.

-Scramble up your eggs in a bowl and start to cook in a pan.
-I do mine on low heat so they take longer to cook, but they also won’t burn as fast while you watch the meat and the rice.
+Scramble your eggs in a bowl and start cooking in a large skillet.
+Scramble eggs on low heat so they take longer to cook and won’t burn as fast while you watch the meat and the rice.

 Slice up your green onions.

-Cook up the peas and carrots, I did a microwave steam bag so it was fast.
+Cook the frozen peas and carrots.
+I used a microwave steam bag, so it was fast and did not require straining.

-Place your rice in a large bowl and start to add in meat, green onions, eggs, and vegetable, and start to mix.
+Place the cooked rice in a large bowl and combine it with the green onions, eggs, and vegetables.

 Serve!